gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/Part 4 - Lexical Syntax and Semantics/Project/README.md

 <img src="https://github.com/gonzalovaldenebro/NaturalLanguageProcessing-Portfolio/blob/main/Part%204%20-%20Lexical%20Syntax%20and%20Semantics/Project/Images/5.png" alt="Alt text" width="600"/>

-### 6. Clearing Data
-If you want to start over, you can click the "Clear All" button to clear all data and tagged words.

 ## Installation
 Before running the application, ensure you have the required libraries installed.
 You can install them using pip: